Year 4 Geography Scheme

 Block 1: Drop, Cover, Hold!
 (Volcanoes and Earthquakes)

-• Week 1: What Is happening beneath our feet?
+• Week 1: What is happening beneath our feet?

-• Week 2: What Is an earthquake?
+• Week 2: What is an earthquake?

-• Week 3: What Is a volcano?
+• Week 3: What is a volcano?

 • Week 4: How do people live near volcanoes and earthquakes?